PlusMC/PlusLib/README.md

 # PlusLib
-A libray plugin for PlusMC plugins and Oakley's plugins
+A library plugin for PlusMC plugins and Oakley's plugins

 **AS OF VERSION 0.14-INDEV (0.15-INDEV CORE) BUNGEE WILL NOT BE SUPPORTED**